grbickon/auto-tester/README.md

 # auto-tester
 #### A bash script for automating testing to standard out
 The first line of a test is the exectuable to be run, and all further lines are the desired output.
 The script runs the exectuable and checks its output against the desired output.
-Make sure you have execute permissions on the executables.
+Make sure you have execute permissions on the executables, and that all files used are in the same folder.

 The -h flag displays all flags and their descriptions.
 The -a and -c flags are for testing C code.